-Purpose Students will use models, evidence, and observations at the macroscopic Statement: level to explain matter and energy phenomena at an atomic level.
+Purpose Statement: Students will use models, evidence, and observations at the macroscopic level raipose statement. to explain matter and energy phenomena at an atomic level.

 Vocabulary listed are essential for demonstration of benchmark mastery.
 Any additional words related to the benchmark may be used at the teacher's discretion.